JoacimWall/Visual-studio-multilingual-extension/README.md

 # Visual Studio For Mac/Windows Multilingual Extension
+### Visual Studio for Mac Retirement
+For mac i have done a simple client where you can do the same as you did in Visual studio for mac.
+Edit the resx file in you preferd editor like Rider or VS Code and save.
+Then use the ML client to sync, translate, export, import files.
+You can download the app under Releases.

 #### This extension is for handling multilingual support in visual studio.
 #### For it to work, it requires that you start from a Resx or Resw file that is the master.
 #### Resx files use the filename for language recognize.
 You name all the other files according to the masterfile name .xx-xx.resx or .xx.resx.
 For example AppResources.resx for master and AppResources.fr.resx for shared translations for French.
 And AppResources.fr-FR.resx,AppResources.fr-CA.resx if you would like to have different translation for France or Canadian culture.